-What Is the Need for AI in Chip Design?
+What Makes AI Crucial for Chip Design?

 The complexity of chip design is increasing daily due to advancements in semiconductor technology, such as advanced process nodes, quantum dots, heterogeneous integration, etc. This has led to unprecedented challenges for VLSI hardware design engineers.
 That’s where AI has emerged as a powerful solution, aiding in silicon quality and productivity in designing smaller PCB designs.

 Engineers face numerous possibilities while designing, verifying, and testing the chip for new-age electronics design.
 So, they find the best-case scenario for better power, performance, and area, as they need to bind numerous transistors into one design.
-Incorporating AI has increased chip design productivity, quality, and efficiency and reduced design costs.
+Incorporating AI has increased chip design productivity, quality, and efficiency, and reduced design costs.

-Benefits of Using AI-Powered EDA Tools for Chip Design
+Key Advantages of Using AI-Powered EDA Tools for Chip Design

 Power and Performance Optimisation